Infrahub MCP methods

 - potentially destructive

 Execute a GraphQL mutation against Infrahub — use only for complex writes that the typed tools can't express (relationship edits, bulk operations, mutations not covered by node_upsert / node_delete).
-The mutation targets the session branch by default.
+The mutation always runs on the active session branch; there is no branch override.
+To target a different branch deliberately, switch the session with reset_session_branch first.
+Branch-management mutations (BranchMerge, BranchRebase, BranchDelete, …) and schema mutations are rejected — they would bypass session isolation and the review gate.

 Parameters